joshmoran/justit_assignment1/README.md

 ## Header - Banner and Navigation
 ### Banner
-- Shown no matter on what screen type
+- Shown on all screen types
-- Information on the most recent update / notification
+- Information on the most recent update / notification / discount

 ### Navigation
-- Objects that do not change
+- Objects that do not change, in order (left to right):
+  - Left side
     - Code Academy logo is always to the left of the screen
+  - Right Side
     - Search icon
     - Login button
     - Sign up button
-- Does change depending on the viewport
+- Variation depending on the screen type
-  - On Mobile and Tablet, the navigation is removed and a collapsed icon is added to the far right, right of the sign up button
+  - On Mobile and Tablet, the navigation strip is removed and a collapsed icon is added to the far right on the navigation bar, right of the sign up button
   - On Mobile and Tablet, the entire options is shown to clicking the collapsed icon and a full screen view of the navigation can be seen and interacted with
   - On Desktop, the navigation is shown between the logo and the search icon
     - Collapsed button is removed